MariusRumpf/node-lifx/README.md

 ## Compatibility

-Node.js 0.12+ and io.js are tested and supported on Mac, Linux and Windows.
+Node LTS and current versions are tested and supported on Mac, Linux and Windows.
+Older versions may work but are not supported or tested.

 ## Usage
 The file `cli.js` contains a working example.